The Hoshiyan Chronicles

 authoress and writing coach

-Seeking the Light of Justice is a faith-based novel.
+Seeking the Light of Justice is a well-written easy to read faith-based novel.
 The series is based on three principles: faith, righteousness and justice.
 Stories abound about the Light of Justice in various cultures around the world.
 During a routine dismantling of an antique book's binding, Israeli Archaeologist Professor Yoshua Rosenberg discovers the cover page of the Hoshiyan Chronicles.
 On the cover page is the name of the place where the work was written.
 This is the professor’s first solid clue in his quest for the legendary king, The Light of Justice.